American Music Awards

 The American Music Awards (AMAs) is an annual American music awards show produced by Dick Clark Productions since 1974.
 Nominees are selected on commercial performance such as sales and airplay.
-Winners are determined by a poll of the public and fans who vote through the AMAs website.
+Winners are determined by a poll of the public who vote through the AMAs website and social media.

 The event originally aired on ABC after the network's contract to air the Grammy Awards expired.
-After the 2022 ceremony, when ABC's rights to broadcast the ceremony expired, the American Music Awards were put on hiatus.
-In March 2024, it was announced that the AMAs would move to CBS as part of a deal with its rights to broadcast the now DCP-owned Golden Globe Awards.
-The event remained on hiatus for 2024, with CBS airing a 50th anniversary special in October 6, ahead of a 2025 return, which was held on May 26, and hosted by Jennifer Lopez.
+After the 2022 ceremony, when ABC's rights to broadcast the ceremony expired, the American Music Awards were placed on a two-year hiatus.
+In March 2024, it was announced that the AMAs would move to CBS, as part of a package with its rights to the now DCP-owned Golden Globe Awards.
+The event remained on hiatus for 2024, but CBS aired a 50th anniversary special in October.
+The ceremony returned for 2025, moving to a new May scheduling.

 Conception

-The AMAs was created by Dick Clark in 1973 to compete with the Grammy Awards after the move of that year's show to Nashville, Tennessee led to CBS (which has broadcast all Grammy Award shows since then) picking up the Grammy telecasts after its first two in 1971 and 1972 were broadcast on ABC.
+The AMAs was created by Dick Clark in 1973, to compete with the Grammy Awards after ABC's contact to air the Grammys expired and moved to CBS (which would broadcast all Grammy Awards shows until 2026, when ABC reacquired the rights to broadcast the Grammys starting in 2027), with that year's Grammys ceremony held in Nashville, Tennessee.
 In 2014, American network Telemundo acquired the rights to produce a Spanish-language version of the American Music Awards and launched the Latin American Music Awards in 2015.

 Nominations are selected based on commercial performance, such as sales and airplay.
-Winners have been determined by a poll of the public and fans, who can vote through the AMAs website, while nominations have remained based on sales, airplay, now including activity on social networks, and video viewing.
+Winners have been determined by a poll of the public, who could vote through the AMAs website and social media, while nominations have remained based on sales, airplay, activity on social networks, and video viewing.
 Before 2010, nominations were based only on sales and airplay and nominated every work, even if old.
 The Grammys have nominations based on vote of the Academy and only nominate a work from their eligibility period that changes often.

 The award statuette is manufactured by New York firm Society Awards.